ietf-wg-cellar/ebml-specification/specification.markdown

 octets long.
 Five-octet-long Element IDs are possible only if declared in the header.

-This IANA Registry only applies to Elements that can be contained in the EBML Header, thus including Global Elements.
-Elements only found in the EBML Body have their own set of independent Element IDs and are not part of this IANA Registry.
+This IANA registry only applies to Elements that can be contained in the EBML Header, thus including Global Elements.
+Elements only found in the EBML Body have their own set of independent Element IDs and are not part of this IANA registry.

 One-octet Element IDs **MUST** be between 0x81 and 0xFE.
 These items are valuable because they are short, and they need